oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

     ```
     <copy>unzip Biomedical_Image_Classification_Training_Data.zip</copy>
     ```
 5. Execute the following command to bulk-upload the training image files to your bucket.
-Note that if you provided a different name than **image-classification-bucket**, then you may restructure the command accordingly.
+Note that if you provided a different name than **image-classification-bucket**, then replace this name in your command before you run it.
     ```
     <copy>oci os object bulk-upload --bucket-name image-classification-bucket --src-dir ~/Biomedical_Image_Classification_Training_Data --content-type 'image/jpeg'</copy>
     ```